Irfanbsse2060/emails-input/README.md

 - onAdd (optional):  Function to be called with new added email and all the emails added whenever user add new email
-- onRemove (optional): Function to be called with new added email and all the emails added whenever user add remove an emal by clicking on cross icon
+- onRemove (optional): Function to be called with removed email and all the emails added whenever user removes an email by clicking on cross icon

 # Example
 ```